Mystery, Mustard and Marketing: The Birth of the Fluent Device

 That kind of sustained storytelling is an extreme example, but it points to what makes the Fluent Device such a powerful tool.
 It’s a way of making long-term advertising that builds Feeling (emotional response to ads) and Fluency (rapid brand recognition) together.
 Too often in creative work the two work against each other – the emotional impact of an ad is diluted by a parade of clumsily placed logos and other assets.
 A Fluent Device is a way of instantly signalling who a commercial is for while using familiar characters and situations to actually boost audience enjoyment.

 There may be earlier examples of the Fluent Device than the Mustard Club – and we’d love to hear about some of them.
 But the Club definitely fits the bill.
 It has the characters built up over multiple appearances.
 It has the framework for repeated scenarios – the mustard-related doings of the club.
 It even has merchandising and interaction opportunities.
 It’s no surprise a great storyteller like Dorothy L Sayers invented them.

-We’ve been proud to work with the IPA on some ground-breaking work exploring the use of Fluent Devices, asking and answering the 5-Star question: do Fluent Devices make advertising more profitable?
+We’ve been proud to work with the IPA on some ground-breaking work exploring the use of Fluent Devices within the brand monitoring sphere, asking and answering the 5-Star question: do Fluent Devices make advertising more profitable?
 System1 CIO Orlando Wood will be presenting it as part of IPA Effectiveness Week at a morning event on Wednesday, 11 October, complimentary to Eff Week 2017 ticket holders (details available here).
 Come along if you can, and watch this space for more on Fluent Devices soon.